-“Sexual assault of a spouse is illegal under Texas law.
-In Texas, “marital rape” is considered sexual assault and may be charged as aggravated sexual assault if there were aggravating factors present when the assault took place. ” Says Mick Mickelsen, Dallas Sex Sexual Assault defense lawyer.
+Dallas Sexual Assault defense lawyers – “Sexual assault of a spouse is illegal under Texas law.
+In Texas, “marital rape” is considered sexual assault and may be charged as aggravated sexual assault if there were aggravating factors present when the assault took place. ” Says Mick Mickelsen, Dallas criminal defense lawyer specializing in sex related defense cases in the state of Texas.

 In some cases, people mistakenly believe that it is impossible to sexually assault a spouse because the couple is married.
 However, this is an outdated concept and no longer the law in any state in the country.
 In a handful of states, the law carves out narrow exceptions for sexual assault that takes place in a marriage and an individual may be charged with a less serious offense.
 However, this is not the law in Texas.